I am a journalist, author, editor, novelist and educator.

 I have won lots of awards from organizations, including The American Medical Writers’ Association, The Arthur Ashe Institute, Lincoln University, the New York Association of Black Journalists, the National Women’s Political Caucus, the National Lesbian and Gay Journalists’ Association and the Callen-Lorde Community Health Center.

 I am the author or co-author of three books, including Body & Soul: The Black Women’s Guide to Physical Health and Emotional Well-Being.
 My first (and only) novel, Passing for Black, was released in 2008 and was nominated for a Lambda Literary Award.
-My book, Under the Skin: The Hidden Toll of Racism on American Lives and on the Health of Our Nation will be published in June 2022 by Doubleday.
+My book, Under the Skin: The Hidden Toll of Racism on American Lives and on the Health of Our Nation was published in June 2022 by Doubleday.

 A graduate of the University of Colorado, I also spent a year at the Harvard T.H.
 Chan School of Public Health as a journalism fellow.
 I went back to school several years ago and graduated with a master’s degree in urban journalism/digital storytelling in 2013 from CUNY's Craig Newmark Graduate School of Journalism.

 I live in Brooklyn.
 My mom, Clara Villarosa, is the retired founder of the Hue-Man Bookstore in Denver and Harlem.